 You buy a term plan to guarantee your family’s financial safety.
 A missed premium turns that certainty into a legal status called a lapse.
 Lapse is reversible usually but it costs time, money, and peace of mind.
-This article explains the mechanics, the costs, the legal reality, and the exact steps to revive a lapsed term policy so you can decide fast and sensibly.

 A lapse is a contractual state: your term policy is no longer in force because you failed to pay the premium within the allowed time.
 For pure term plans there is no “cash value” to fall back on premiums already paid are not refunded when the plan lapses.
 Practically, lapse equals no cover; if the insured dies after the lapse date the insurer is entitled to reject the claim unless the policy is valid again via revival.